Swiss Energy Modelling Platform

-The modus operandi for SEMP will be to employ a range of models with different characteristics to look at a plausible range of policy scenarios that could emerge in the future.
-Those models of interest will be able to capture one or more of the following features:
+The modus operandi for SEMP is to employ a range of models with different characteristics to look at a plausible range of policy scenarios that could emerge in the future.
+Those models of interest are be able to capture one or more of the following features:

 - Geographic coverage includes Switzerland and possible neighboring regions and Europe

 - International trade between the Switzerland and the rest of the world

 - Representation of energy markets and processes, ideally with additional detail on electric power

 - Ability to model macroeconomic outcomes such as GDP, output and consumption, and sectoral effects

 PrinciplesThe work under the modelling platform adheres to the following principles: